Frequently Asked Questions About Virtual Permits

 Greater Flexibility.
 Register multiple vehicles on the same parking permit, so you don’t have to transfer one permit between vehicles.
 Rental and loaner cars can also be added to the system on the day they are being used, with the permit activated in real time.

 Automatic Renewals.
-If you are a Commute Club member, your membership will continue until you choose to cancel it or you become ineligible.
 For those who drive, if you purchase a long-term virtual permit, you can choose an end date years in the future, so you don’t have to remember to renew your permit every year.

 What if I have other questions?

 We will be glad to assist you.
-Our customer service staff will be available to assist you in English or Spanish.
-We can answer your questions by phone or online.
-While we remain on campus, we also are glad to assist you in person at 340 Bonair Siding.
-Please send questions, comments, and feedback through our online comment form.
-You might also want to visit our new parking management system microsite for updates and resources, including a "How To" Guide to help you use the new system.
+Our customer service staff is available to assist you in English or Spanish.
+We can answer your questions at 650.723.9362 or firstname.lastname@example.org.
+You might also want to visit our parking management system microsite for updates and resources, including a "How To" Guide to help you use the system.